odhran-kainos/blog/post/15 - Benchmarking Scala Collections.md

 Just as important as highlighting the differences between the collections, this set of benchmarks highlights a lot of things that *don't* matter:

-- Using a `mutable.Buffer` instead of a `List` to accumulate results?
 - Calling `.foreach` on a `List` vs an `Array` vs a `Vector`?
 - Memory usage of a large `Vector` vs an `Array`?
 - Constructing a `Set` via `+`, or allocating an `Array` and calling `.toSet`?